krangelie/German_NLG_bias/README.md

 # Measuring Gender Bias in German Language Generation

-This repository holds code, data, and a German regard classifier as described in our [publication](https://dl.gi.de/handle/20.500.12116/39481) in the proceedings of INFORMATIK 2022.
+This repository holds code, data, and a German regard classifier as described in our paper ["Measuring Gender Bias in German Language Generation"](https://dl.gi.de/handle/20.500.12116/39481) in the proceedings of INFORMATIK 2022.
 The project is an updated version of the bias measure developed and applied in my Master's thesis ([can be found in this repo](https://github.com/krangelie/bias-in-german-nlg)).

 ---
 ## Running bias evaluations